Updated: Mar 11

 Bruges is the charming medieval capital of West Flanders in Northwest Belgium.
-The fairytale cobbled streets with it's many dreamy canals date back to the early 13th century.
-The best way to get around is either on foot or by enjoying a relaxing boat trip along one of it's many canals.
-With Easter on it's way, enjoy shopping for sweet treats in the quaint little chocolate shops.
+The fairytale cobbled streets with their many dreamy canals date back to the early 13th century.
+The best way to get around is either on foot or by enjoying a relaxing boat trip along one of its many canals.
+With Easter on its way, enjoy shopping for sweet treats in the quaint little chocolate shops.

 If you have ever seen the movie In Bruges you might recognise the scene below.
-For more on what to see and do here is The Top 10 Things To Do In Bruges.
+For more on what to see and do here are The Top 10 Things To Do In Bruges.

 In Bruges ©MDHarding

 Brussels is a huge city, it's easy to get a little disorientated when you leave the train station.
 If only visiting for the day why not enjoy the Hop On and Off City Tour Bus?
 It takes you to all the best attractions including the Atomium.
 The futuristic landmark building was built between 1957 and 1958 for the Brussels World Fair which is now a museum.

 Would you like to take another tour?
 Did you know there is also a Brussels Chocolate Walking Tour and Workshop?

 Antwerp is said to be a hidden gem with its Art-Nouveau and Renaissance architecture and the marvel of The Cathedral of Our Lady.
 It's a must-visit!